matteocontrini/live-streaming-testbed/README.md

-# Testbed for MPEG-DASH live streaming
+# Testbed for MPEG-DASH / HLS live streaming

 >⚠️ Work in progress :)

-This repository contains a testbed for emulating a live video streaming setup based on MPEG-DASH over resource-constrained networks.
+This repository contains a testbed for emulating a live video streaming setup based on MPEG-DASH / HLS over resource-constrained networks.
 It was built for my master thesis.

 The testbed is based on the [ComNetsEmu](https://github.com/stevelorenz/comnetsemu) emulator.

 ## Why DASH and not HLS?

+TODO: now using H.264 and HLS.

 Not my choice 🥹.
 The emulation is run in a Chromium instance which only [ships](https://www.chromium.org/audio-video/) with royalty-free codecs, like Google's VP9.
 And HLS doesn't support VP9, so DASH is the only choice.